Cananito/Cananito.github.io/_generator/content/fitness.md

 ## Running/Jogging

-I like running or jogging indoors on a treadmill.
+I like to run/job the longest distance (fastest pace) possible at a steady state for 20-45 minutes on a treadmill.